 Well, this is one of them.
 I cannot say my favorite because the competition is high, but you will surely want to go and check it out.
 You are really better off going on a tour unless you have your own car.

-The tour would take you to the Montebello Lagoons and then to the waterfalls.
+The tour would take you to the Lagunas de Montebello National park and then to the El Chiflon waterfalls.
 It’s a spectacular easy hike on a boardwalk following the river flow until you get to the spectacular falls.
 So breathtaking and wet 🙂

 Meet the spider monkeys in Punta Laguna